A Must Visit to the Porquerolles Fondation Carmignac

 The brand new Fondation Carmignac art centre on the island of Porquerolles is simply stunning and I heartily recommend a visit.
 However, time is of the essence!
 It closes for the winter months on November 4th, not reopening until April.
 The fascinating temporary exhibition, which fills most of the gallery, will go back to the Fondation Carmignac in Paris.

-• Spend time in the Louis Benech designed garden.
+- Spend time in the garden designed by Louis Benech.
 The plantings include native olive and citrus trees along with exotics.
-Enjoy the outdoor “gallery” filled with works by a group of carefully selected artists, including Jean Denant, Tom Friedman, Jaume Plensa, and many more.
+Enjoy the outdoor “gallery” filled with works by carefully selected artists, including Jean Denant, Tom Friedman, Jaume Plensa, and many more.

 Why Visit Île de Porquerolles?